medialab/xan/docs/cmd/network.md

     xan network --help

 xan network options:
+    --gexf                    Whether to output GEXF instead of graphology JSON data.
+    --gexf-version <version>  GEXF version to output.
+Can be one of "1.2" or "1.3".
+                              [default: 1.2]
     -L, --largest-component   Only keep the largest connected component in the resulting graph.

 xan network edgelist options:
     -U, --undirected  Whether the graph is undirected.